KTH-LangSec/server-side-prototype-pollution/README.md

-Hej! :wave: This repository contains a collection of Server-Side Prototype Pollution gadgets found in Node.js, Deno standard libraries, and various 3rd-party NPM packages.
+Hej! :wave: This repository contains a collection of Server-Side Prototype Pollution gadgets found in Node.js, Deno standard libraries, and various third-party NPM packages.
 We also compile information about known exploits against popular applications to showcase the impact of these gadgets.

 - [What is Prototype Pollution?](#what-is-prototype-pollution)